checht71/AI-Notes/AI Vault/General AI Notes/2. Training/ML Techniques/Transfer Learning.md

-#Transfer-Learning

 ## Overview
 Transfer Learning is a process where you take a pre-trained network, usually one that is adjusted to a very large and broad dataset, and retrain it for a new problem.
-Transfer learning is best used if you want to train a model on a small dataset.
+Transfer learning is best used if you want to train a model on a small dataset, also known as [[Few-Shot Learning]].
+This is meant to prevent [[Overfitting]], a common problem when training a model on a small amount of data.

 ### Why is this better than retraining a network from scratch?
 Good pretrained networks are extremely optimized when it comes to feature extraction.
 This feature extraction can be used in the new purpose of the network.